Wale plays a hopeless romantic, prideful black man, and outstanding lyricist in “Wow… That’s Crazy.”

 5. SUE ME

 Doesn’t it feel like Wale became emancipated in “Sue Me?”
-I thought he let the world know that he was an unapologetic black man that loves him some soulfulness, church, women, and authentic black people on this song.
+I thought he let the world know that he was an unapologetic black man that loves him some soulfulness, church, women, and authentic black people on the track.

-On the real, I love that I can call “Sue Me” a tough ass rap song, but also a song that made me feel like I went to church.
+On the real, I love that I can call “Sue Me” a tough ass rap track, but also a track that made me feel like I went to church.

 I just want to shake my ass at a retirement home to this song.
 (How can one of you club promoters make that happen?)